 The Greens NSW will work towards:

-41. Increasing the provision of early intervention and support services and programs for people at risk of homelessness, and services and programs for people to exit homeless and secure ongoing housing.
+49. Increasing the provision of early intervention, support services and programs for people at risk of homelessness, as well as for people to exit homelessness and secure ongoing housing.

-42. Ensuring restoration of funding for secular women's-only services, refuges and shelters that specifically included trans women.
+50. Ensure funding for secular women's-only services, refuges and shelters that specifically include trans women and disabled women.

-44. The provision of supported permanent housing for homelessness that focuses on long-term independent housing solutions in preference to temporary and emergency services.
+52. Provision of supported permanent housing for the homeless that focuses on long-term independent housing solutions and wrap-around services, in preference to temporary and emergency services.

-46. Encouraging all councils to develop a Homelessness policy and protocol.
+54. Requiring all councils to develop a homelessness policy and protocol.

-47. Supporting community organisations providing services for people who are homeless or at risk of homelessness.
+55. Supporting community organisations that provide services for people who are homeless or at risk of homelessness.

 C. Private Rental Market